-The School nurse will keep a record of any accident which results in a reportable injury, disease, or dangerous occurrence as defined in the RIDDOR 2013 legislation (regulations 4, 5, 6 and 7).
+The School nurse will record any accident that results in a reportable injury, disease, or dangerous occurrence as defined in the RIDDOR 2013 legislation (regulations 4, 5, 6 and 7).

-The School nurse will report these to the Health and Safety Executive as soon as is reasonably practicable and in any event within 10 days of the incident.
+The school nurse will report these to the Health and Safety Executive (HSE) as soon as is reasonably practicable and, in any event, within 10 days of the incident, except where indicated below.